 The City entered into an incentive agreement in March 2022 with Vantaca LLC to provide incentive payments to the company in exchange for the company's commitment to provide jobs at their facility in the City.
 Vantaca LLC is required to provide 104 new full-time equivalent employees with an average annual compensation of \$80,000 per year.
 The City's obligation under the agreement is \$16,000 per year for five years commencing when the company demonstrates that the minimum required levels of new full-time employees have been hired on or before July 2023.
+The first payment of \$16,000 was made for FY2023.

 The City entered into an incentive agreement in April 2018 with New NGC Inc. dba National Gypsum Company to provide incentive payments to the company in exchange for the company's commitment to re-open, improve, equip, and staff their facility in the City.
 National Gypsum Company is required to make a direct investment in the facility of at least \$25 million and to provide 51 new full-time equivalent employees with an average annual compensation of \$57,000 per year.
 The City's obligation under the agreement is \$46,000 per year for five years commencing when National Gypsum Company secures a Certificate of Occupancy and demonstrates that the minimum required levels of new full-time employees had been hired and the minimum level of direct investment had been attained.
 The \$46,000 annual incentive is divided into two separate payments of: \$23,000 Direct Investment and \$23,000 New Full Time Equivalent Employees.
-Four of the five annual payments have been made accordingly: Fiscal Year 2019 \$35,169, fiscal year 2020 \$40,851, fiscal year 2021 \$41,424 and fiscal year 2022 \$43,167.
-This agreement has one last payment remaining for fiscal year 2023.
+Five annual payments have been made accordingly: Fiscal Year 2019 \$35,169, fiscal year 2020 \$40,851, fiscal year 2021 \$41,424, fiscal year 2022 \$43,167 and the final payment made in fiscal year 2023 for \$44,941.